Child Custody Professional and Attentive Client Service

 A family law attorney can also help you gather and present information to convince a judge of your position on the parenting plan and time-sharing schedule.

-What is a Time-Sharing Schedule in Florida?
+What Is a Time-Sharing Schedule in Florida?

-How you choose to care for your children is up to you and the other parent to decide; however, If you and the other parent are unable to make these decisions together, it is important to have an experienced child custody lawyer on your side.
+How you choose to care for your children is up to you and the other parent to decide; however, if you and the other parent are unable to make these decisions together, it is important to have an experienced child custody lawyer on your side.

 Some typical time-sharing plans in Florida include: